Pentagon chief Carter calls use of personal email account 'a mistake'

 “With all the public attention surrounding the improper use of personal email by other administration officials, it is hard to believe that Secretary Carter would exercise the same error in judgment,” McCain said in a statement.

-Government emails sent from his personal account are “appropriately preserved and captured and archived” as required under guidelines implemented after the Clinton email controversy, Kirby said.

-“He can’t prevent somebody from emailing him if they have (the address for) his private email account, but when that happens we have a process in place ... so that that traffic is appropriately captured,” Kirby said.

-Reporting by Megan Cassella; Additional reporting by Julia Edwards and David Alexander; Editing by Frances Kerry and Jonathan Oatis
+Reporting by Megan Cassella; Additional reporting by Julia Edwards; Editing by Frances Kerry and Jonathan Oatis